rjhancock/solaris-vii-games/rules.markdown

 2. List a desired price or weekly fee for the loan of the MechWarrior.
 3. Other players may then place bids to take the MechWarrior on loan; the player may choose to accept any one bid, negotiate these, or refuse all bids.
 4. If a bid is accepted, the MechWarrior is loaned to the bidding player, added to their roster, and removed from the original player’s roster.
-5. At the end of the loan period, the mechwarrior is returned to the original player.
+5. At the end of the loan period, the MechWarrior is returned to the original player.
 6. The player who borrowed the MechWarrior may make an offer to purchase the MechWarrior’s contract, even if it is not for sale.
 The original stable is not obligated to accept this offer.

 ### Fame